electrotiti/tlassets-bundle/README.md

 #### Compile assets based on Gulp buffer
 ````
-php app/console tlassets:dump
+php app/console tlassets:compile
 ````
-_This command retrieves all file buffer and compile the final files_
+_This command retrieves all file buffer and compile the final assets files_